 HOW DO YOU USE SELF-STORAGE?

 Self-storage has become a popular option for both businesses and homeowners that seek extra space storage to keep their items.
-As the name suggests, these are storage units that come in various sizes ranging from small lockers to 10 by 30 units.
-As such, there are multiple ways to use self-storage depending on your unique need, although it boils down to these four:
+As the name suggests these are storage units that come in various sizes ranging from small lockers to 10 by 30 units.
+There are multiple ways to use self-storage depending on your unique need, although it boils down to these four:

 Freeing up space